12 Best Mizuno Running Shoes Reviewed

-A: Look for a running shoe that is durable, protects the foot and provides good grip and traction.
-Though some runners use their road running shoes on smooth, buffed out trails, it is still advice to use a trail running shoe specifically designed for that terrain.
+Look for a running shoe that is durable, protects the foot and provides good grip and traction.
+Though some runners use their road running shoes on smooth, buffed out trails, it is still advisable to use a trail running shoe specifically designed for that terrain.
 However, you probably want to avoid trail running shoes have overly aggressive lugs that work best on tough, technical terrain.

 Q: Do I have to break in my running shoes?

-A: It’s a good idea that the first few runs are shorter in distance, so that you (and your feet) can adjust to your new pair of Mizuno running shoes.
+It’s a good idea that the first few runs are shorter in the distance so that you (and your feet) can adjust to your new pair of Mizuno running shoes.
 Using brand new shoes for a long run may lead to injury.
 Each running shoe is different.
 Take your time to adjust to the new support and fit of the shoe and you’ll be running in them regularly in no time!

 Remember, selecting a pair of running shoes is an important investment.
 Mizuno offers a wide variety of models that cater to different runners and we are sure you will be able to find one that is perfect for you.
 We hope the information in this guide helped answer all your questions in order to make a choice that best matches your personal style and running needs.
 Thanks for reading!
 Happy running!